Kathryn Bigelow delivers a tense and terrifying telling of the 1967 Detroit Riots with one of the strongest ensemble casts of the year.

 Those people include Larry, Fred, two white girls (Kaitlyn Dever and Hannah Murray), and Greene (Anthony Mackie, great here), a Vietnam war veteran.
 Bigelow doesn’t give a moment of relief during the entire incident.
 She holds tight on the actors’ faces to give a sense of claustrophobia.
 We get to see the incident from the perspective of the victims and the antagonists, which makes the impact even harder.
 The actions of the officers here are so clearly put on display that fear and hatred both make it into your mind.
 Even when national guardsman start to question the officer’s actions, they are reluctant to intervene for fear of suffering blowback.
 Bigelow gives incredible detail that makes you consider the incident from all angles.
 And all of them are terrifying.

 The last third moves at a slower pace than the first two and plays a lot like the closing text of another movie.
 It tells us where the story goes from there.
 It’s effective in the sense that it helps audiences feel the effects of systemic racism in our country and, mostly through Smith’s Larry Reed, the individual plights that black people feel at its hand.
-However, narratively the scenes are long winded.
-In particular, courtroom scenes featuring John Krasinski as a defence lawyer for the police department feel out of place and could have easily been summed up in title text and still left an impact.
+However, narratively the scenes are long-winded.
+In particular, courtroom scenes featuring John Krasinski as a defense lawyer for the police department feel out of place and could have easily been summed up in title text and still left an impact.
 The one aspect of the final act that does work is Larry Reed’s story.

 Detroit comes exactly 50 years after the actual events took place in 1967 and the movie makes you feel the outrage of the time.
 However, movies are as much about the timing as they are about the actual filmmaking.
 And Detroit comes at a time where that outrage is as high as ever.
 Whether or not Bigelow and Boal should have been the people to tell this story, what is up on the screen, at least for the middle third, is a breathtaking film experience that is incredibly affecting.